Product Analytics Table

 Pixel Conversion Rate = Total Orders / Total Visits

-Product AOV
+Product AOVproduct_aovformula

 The average order value for products, representing the average amount spent per order.